-- Download AlazarDSO installation file from www.alazartech.com/support/downloads.htm - Unzip the file downloaded in the previous step. - Browse to the folder that contains the unzipped file AlazarDsoSetup-x.y.zz.exe, where x.y.zz is the version number of the release. - Run AlazarDsoSetup-x.y.zz.exe and follow the instructions on the screen.
+- Download AlazarDSO installation file from www.alazartech.com/support/downloads.htm - Unzip the file downloaded in the previous step. - Browse to the folder that contains the unzipped file, AlazarDsoSetup.exe - Run this executable file and follow the instructions on the screen.